David-Watkins-technology/David-Watkins-technology/README.md

 **git commit -m "Describe briefly the changes you made"**

 **git push origin [new-file-name]**

+NB.
+When adding file names, do not forget to include the suffix (for example, .py).

 I'm currently learning Python through the HyperionDev Software Engineering Bootcamp.
 If you too are interested in developing your coding skills, I would recommend HyperionDev.
 You can find them here: https://www.hyperiondev.com.